-For this recipe you’ll need: canned albacore tuna, poblano peppers, jalapeno peppers, onion, cilantro, fresh garlic, limes, kosher salt, olive oil
+For this recipe you’ll need:canned albacore tuna, poblano peppers, jalapeno peppers, onion, cilantro, fresh garlic, limes, kosher salt, and olive oil.

 If you are in a hurry click here to go straight to the recipe.